LabSound/LabSound/README.md

 [![Build Status](https://travis-ci.org/LabSound/LabSound.svg)](https://travis-ci.org/LabSound/LabSound)

-LabSound is a graph-based audio engine built using modern C++11.
-As a fork of the WebAudio implementation in Chrome, LabSound implements the WebAudio API specification while extending it with new features, nodes, bugfixes, and performance improvements.
+LabSound is a graph-based audio engine built in modern C++11.
+As a fork of the WebAudio implementation in Google's Chrome browser, LabSound implements many aspects of the WebAudio specification while extending its functionality with an improved API, new graph nodes, bugfixes, and performance improvements.

 The engine is packaged as a batteries-included static library meant for integration in many types of software: games, visualizers, interactive installations, live coding environments, VST plugins, audio editing/sequencing applications, and more.